SpiKINer/SpikINeR/README.md

 </p>

 <p align="center">
-Video quality may be degraded by GIF format compression.
+Video quality may be degraded by GIF format compression
 </p>